onionmccabbage/nodeNov2024/exercise_express.md

 ----------------
 Write a generator to yield URLs in sequence
 (e.g. bbc.co.uk, duckduckgo.com, gov.uk/government/organisations/companies-house)
-Use tis generator to iteratively populate an HTML <nav> menu of hyperlinks
+Use this generator to iteratively populate an HTML <nav> menu of hyperlinks